nottrobin/maas-docs/en/manage-kvm-host-networking.md

 Libvirt's `default` network has DHCP enabled by default.
 You must either disable libvirt's DHCP and enable MAAS DHCP on the `default` network in libvirt, or create a separate `maas` network on a VLAN with MAAS DHCP enabled.
 [/note]

-## 2.5+
+<h2 id="heading--25">2.5+</h2>

-In MAAS 2.5, you can apply interface-constraints to VMs, which allows you to compose a VM with specific networking requirements (a full-explanation of the feature is found in the [following section](manage-kvm-create-vms.md#interfaces)).
+In MAAS 2.5, you can apply interface-constraints to VMs, which allows you to compose a VM with specific networking requirements (a full-explanation of the feature is found in the [following section](manage-kvm-create-vms.md#heading--interfaces)).
 When these requirements are present, MAAS is able connect your VMs to the full range of your MAAS-configured network.

-### With interface constraints
+<h3 id="heading--with-interface-constraints">With interface constraints</h3>

 Instead of attaching to a libvirt network like `maas` or `default`, MAAS in this case tells the hypervisor on the host to attach the VM directly to a constraints-matching underlying bridge or non-bridge interface via macvtap.
 In addition, if you provide a specific IP address in the constraint string, MAAS will try to allocate it and assign it to the interface when the VM is created, thereby providing some limited interface configuration upon creating the VM.

-### With *no* interface constraints
+<h3 id="heading--with-no-interface-constraints">With *no* interface constraints</h3>

 If you do not specify interface constraints, how MAAS attaches the VM to a network depends on how KVM was installed on the host.